 2. Activation of the spindle assembly checkpoint (SAC): BUBR1:C-MAD2 interaction in MCC assembly and function

-has recently been confirmed in the crystal structure of the S. pombe MCC (naturally lacking BUB3).
+was confirmed later in the crystal structure of the S. pombe MCC (naturally lacking BUB3).
 How C-MAD2 is produced, how MCC is assembled and how MCC inhibits the Anaphase Promoting Complex/Cyclosome (APC/C) are being investigated.

 3. Silencing of the SAC: How C-MAD2 is converted back to O-MAD2 and how MCC is disassembled

 Silencing of the SAC is essential for proper completion of cell division.
 The SAC silencing involves events at two venues: at attached kinetochores and in the cytoplasm.
 We focus on the cytoplasmic events during SAC silencing, particularly on MCC disassembly.
 We also study SAC silencing by examining proteins that interact with p31comet, a known protein that is dedicated to SAC silencing.
-TRIP13 turns out to be a p31comet interacting protein and is involved in silencing the SAC [link].
+TRIP13 turns out to be a p31comet interacting protein and is involved in silencing the SAC by disassembling MCC [link].
+Cep126 is a novel centrosome protein that also interacts with p31comet.

 The research techniques a trainee can expect to learn: